phusion/traveling-ruby/TUTORIAL-4.md

 ## Conclusion

 Congratulations, you've learned how to create packages for Windows!
 You've now reached the end of this tutorial series and you now master the basics of Traveling Ruby.
+You can find the end result of this tutorial at https://github.com/phusion/traveling-ruby-windows-demo.

 Next up, you may want to read [the guides](README.md#getting-started), which cover intermediate to advanced topics.